applied-exploration/.github/profile/README.md

 Based in Berlin, we currently collaborate with Machine Learning Practicioners and Researcherss across Europe and the Americas.

+Some of the topics we are interested in:
+- Graph Neural Networks
+- Machine Learning applied to Code Intelligence
+- Quantative pipelines by combining multiple models
+- Neuro-symbolic approaches, eg. symbolic regression.

 # Become part of the community